 Strategic planning for big, established businesses can be quite different from building a startup from scratch.
 Here are the best books for startups, with links to free book summaries for a quick overview:

-1. The E-Myth Revisited: Great for thinking about your business goals and what it takes to build a scale-able business.
+1. The E-Myth Revisited summary: Great for thinking about your business goals and what it takes to build a scale-able business.

-2. The Lean Startup: A powerful model for lean innovation (which every startup will need).
+2. The Lean Startup summary: A powerful model for lean innovation (which every startup will need).

-3. Running Lean: A practical application blueprint that combines Lean Startup, Customer Development and Bootstrapping.
+3. Running Lean summary: A practical application blueprint that combines Lean Startup, Customer Development and Bootstrapping.

-4. Traction: Practical points about building traction in the early days of business.
+4. Traction book summary: Practical points about building traction in the early days of business.
 Can be applied concurrently with (3) above.

-5. Zero to One: A book that gives you big-picture thinking of what it means to create real value that could make your startup a huge success.
+5. Zero to One summary: A book that gives you big-picture thinking of what it means to create real value to make your startup a huge success.

-6. The $100 Startup: A book about micro-businesses, but the ideas are applicable if you’re bootstrapping or starting really lean.
+6. The $100 Startup summary: A book about micro-businesses, but the ideas are applicable if you’re bootstrapping or starting really lean.

-7. Profit First: No business can survive without money.
+7. Profit First summary: No business can survive without money.
 A great resource to instill financial discipline in your business from the start (and stay in shape for long-term growth).

-8. The Business Coach: Useful concepts on the levels of progress a startup will need to go through.
-ReadinGraphics uses the business chassis as a key part of our business growth tracking/improvement!
+8. The Business Coach summary: Useful concepts on the stages of progress that a startup must go through.
+ReadinGraphics uses the business chassis as a key part of our business growth tracking and improvement!

-9. The Entrepreneur Roller Coaster: Prepares you mentally for the challenges to expect and get your headspace right before you start.
+9. The Entrepreneur Roller Coaster summary: Prepares you mentally for the challenges to expect and get your headspace right before you start.

-10. Shoe Dog: This isn’t a book on startups per se, but it shows how tough building a business can be, and acts as a great reminder to keep going when sh*t hits the fan (which it definitely will at some points in your business!)
+11. Shoe Dog summary: This isn’t a book on startups per se, but it shows how tough building a business can be, and acts as a great reminder to keep going when sh*t hits the fan (which it definitely will at some points in your business!)

 BUSINESS GROWTH AND SCALING UP

 If you already have a proven business model and are ready to scale up quickly, then you need to build a very different set of foundations.
 These books focus specifically on business growth, with practical tips you can apply to grow your business.
 Check out the free summaries via the links below to see which book is right for you:

-1. Traction: Get a Grip on Your Business: A comprehensive 6-part model to help you build a lasting business foundation.
+1. Traction: Get a Grip on Your Business summary: A comprehensive 6-part model to help you build a lasting business foundation.

 STRATEGY (for various stages of business growth)

 Great strategy is never easy to develop.
-If you can, go through the exercises from a wide range of books below to deepen your strategic insights.
+If you can, go through the exercises from a wide range of books below to deepen and widen your strategic insights.

-1. Blue Ocean Strategy: A great tool for brainstorming about new approaches to your business and finding a unique, viable market niche.
+1. Blue Ocean Strategy summary: A great tool for brainstorming about new approaches to your business and finding a unique, viable market niche.

-2. Good to Great: Powerful, timeless concepts on the fundamentals of great companies that stand out in the market place.
+3. Good to Great summary: Powerful, timeless concepts on the fundamentals of great companies that stand out in the market place.

-3. The Advantage: A great resource for consolidating and aligning various aspects of your business and crystallizing your short-term focus.
+4. The Advantage summary: A great resource for consolidating and aligning various aspects of your business and crystallizing your short-term focus.

-4. Playing to Win: A great book on answering difficult questions on strategy, especially as your business becomes more complex (with various sub-brands and business units).
+5. Playing to Win summary: A great book on answering difficult questions on strategy, especially as your business becomes more complex (with various sub-brands and business units).

-5. The Innovator’s Dilemma: Great for larger companies wanting to stay ahead of disruptive technologies, and also for startups wanting to penetrate an established market.
+6. The Innovator’s Dilemma summary: Great for larger companies wanting to stay ahead of disruptive technologies, and also for startups wanting to penetrate an established market.

-6. Outthink the Competition: Nice perspectives on strategy and maneuvering (playing on war-related strategems)
+10. Outthink the Competition summary: Nice perspectives on strategy and maneuvering (playing on war-related strategems).

-7. The Great Game of Business: If you’re tired of being the only person driving the business and want to build a company of business-minded co-owners, then check out this book for a fresh approach to business.
+11. The Great Game of Business summary: If you’re tired of being the only person driving the business and want to build a company of business-minded co-owners, then check out this book for a fresh approach to business.